 Before a quick stain becomes a stubborn spot, react!
 Water is counterintuitive to removing greasy stains; they can smear the stain deeper, discolor your bags, or even tear and dry the surface.
 Wondering how to clean leather bags with stains in this case?
 You should use vinegar on a cloth or a cotton swab with mild acetone to immediately remove stains and stains from your leather handbags.

 How to clean a leather wallet

 To clean leather regularly, make sure you are minutes away from your daily schedule.
 Use a dry and clean microfiber or a velvety cloth to wipe the dust off the surface.
 To remove dirt from the surface, use non-toxic detergents specially designed for the leather handbags.
 Avoid using water on vegetable-tanned pouches, as they range from moisture to fat.
 Always check the label for warnings or washing instructions from the manufacturer.
 Never spray cleaning solutions directly onto your handbag; cleaning leather is difficult and can leave stains or patches in the material.
 Spray some solution on a towel and then use it for further cleaning.

 Storage of Italian leather handbags

 In the context of the above described DIY tutorials for clean leather bags, there are some handy tips to keep your suede purses, handbags, suitcases, and bags clean and durable.

 Keep all your leather goods in a closet away from direct sunlight.
 Ideally, store them in breathable fabric covers when not in use.
 This helps to prevent the growth of mold and bacteria during prolonged storage.

-When storing, always store your handbag completely filled with paper, it will help you to keep its shape.
+When storing, always store your Italian leather handbag filled with paper, it will help you to keep its shape.
 If your handbags come with dust bags, use them to stash the wallet.
 Not only are they intended for beautiful packaging, but they should keep our containers dust-free when not in use.

 You can explore special products for leather care in our store.